ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

     ./interproscan.sh -f XML, JSON -i /path/to/sequences.fasta -b /path/to/output_file

-These two equivalent commands will output the results in XML and HTML format.
+These two equivalent commands will output the results in XML and JSON format.

 Tab-separated values format (TSV)